meetakbari/meetakbari/README.md

 - 💞️ I’m looking to collaborate on fintech and e-commerce projects.
 - 📫 I often wander on LinkedIn feeds.
 Feel free to reach out to me at [LKDIN](https://www.linkedin.com/in/meetakbari/)

+To Know more about me, visit my personal webpage @[meetakbari.me](https://meetakbari.me)

 <!---
 meetakbari/meetakbari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.